ac10ac10/gatsby-ac10hacks/README.md

 ### Accessing Netlify CMS Admin
 * Goto your Netlify site admin
 * Goto **Access Control** > **OAuth** then **Install Provider** you need to select provider as `Github` as add `Client ID` and `Secret`
 * Your Netlify CMS is ready.
-Goto you netlify site URL and append `/admin/`. for example `example.netlify.com/admin/`, You will see login with Github button.
+Goto you netlify site URL and append `/admin/`. for example `example.netlify.com/admin/`, [hack wifi termux](https://www.artikelcara10.com/cara-hack-wifi-termux-tanpa-root/) You will see login with Github button.

 ### Managing Blog Posts in Netlify CMS
 * Once logged in you will find all the blog post listed here.